forever-free1/forever-free1/README.md

 **Contextual Information-Gain Policy Optimization for Multi-Turn Evidence-Reading Agents**

-CIGPO starts from a failure mode of outcome-only GRPO: as reward variance disappears, multi-turn agents can enter a **zero-advantage lock-in**, causing the policy gradient to vanish.
+CIGPO studies a failure mode of outcome-only GRPO in multi-turn evidence-reading agents: as reward variance disappears, training can enter a **zero-advantage lock-in** and lose effective policy-gradient signals.

-Instead of assigning credit only to the final answer, CIGPO estimates how much each newly read piece of evidence increases confidence in the correct answer and turns this information gain into a process-level learning signal.
+Instead of assigning credit only to the final answer, CIGPO estimates how much each newly observed piece of evidence increases confidence in the correct answer and converts this contextual information gain into process-level rewards.

 On HotpotQA with Qwen2.5-3B, standard F1 improves from **`0.252 → 0.518`**, while the GRPO baseline eventually collapses to **0.000**.